A generalization of Kadell's orthogonality ex-conjecture: Introduction

-where $\CT\limits_{x}$ denotes taking the constant term with respect to $x:=(x_1,x_2,\dots,x_n)$.
+where $\CT\limits_{x}$ denotes taking the constant term with respect to $x$.
 When $q\rightarrow 1^-$, the constant term identity~\eqref{q-Dyson} reduces to the Dyson constant term identity~\cite{dyson}.

 Andrews' conjecture was first proved combinatorially in 1985 by Zeilberger and Bressoud \cite{zeil-bres1985}.
 Many other simpler proofs were given later, see~\cite{gess-xin2006,KN,cai}.
-Now the Andrews' ex-conjecture is usually referred as the Zeilberger--Bressoud $q$-Dyson theorem or the $q$-Dyson constant term identity.
+Now the Andrews' ex-conjecture is usually referred to as the Zeilberger--Bressoud $q$-Dyson theorem or the $q$-Dyson constant term identity.

-In the theory of Macdonald polynomials, the equal parameters case of $D(x;a;n)$, i.e. $a_1=\cdots=a_n$ case, is regarded as the weight function of the constant term scalar product~\cite[section 6.9]{Mac95}.
-Therefore, the theory of Macdonald polynomials provides a satisfactory explanation for the equal parameter case of the $q$-Dyson identity in terms of orthogonal polynomials.
-A natural and long-standing problem is, how to give a similar explanation for the general $q$-Dyson identity \eqref{q-Dyson} in terms of orthogonal polynomials.
-An important step forward on this problem was achieved by Kadell~\cite{kadell} in 2000, where he formulated a symmetric function generalization of the $q$-Dyson identity and gave an orthogonal conjecture.
+In the theory of Macdonald polynomials, the equal-parameter case of $D(x;a;n)$, i.e., $a_1=\cdots=a_n$, is regarded as the weight function of the constant term scalar product~\cite[section 6.9]{Mac95}.
+Therefore, the theory of Macdonald polynomials provides a satisfactory explanation for the equal-parameter case of the $q$-Dyson identity in terms of orthogonal polynomials.
+A natural and long-standing problem is how to give a similar explanation for the general $q$-Dyson identity \eqref{q-Dyson} in terms of orthogonal polynomials.
+An important step on this problem was achieved by Kadell~\cite{kadell} in 2000.
+He formulated a symmetric function generalization of the $q$-Dyson identity and gave an orthogonal conjecture.
 See~\eqref{kadellconj} below.

 To describe the conjecture, we require some notation.
 For an integer sequence $v=(v_1,v_2\ldots,v_n)$, we write $|v|$ for the sum of its entries, i.e., $|v|=v_1+\cdots+v_n$.
 We also write $v^{+}$ for the sequence obtained from $v$ by reordering its entries in weakly decreasing order.
 We say $v$ is a (weak) composition, if all the entries of $v$ are nonnegative integers.
 A partition is a sequence $\lambda={(\lambda_1,\lambda_2,\dots)}$ of nonnegative integers such that ${\lambda_1\geq \lambda_2\geq \cdots}$ and only finitely-many $\lambda_i$ are positive.
 The length of a partition $\lambda$, denoted by $\ell(\lambda)$, is defined as the number of non-zero $\lambda_i$.
 Let $X=\{x_1,x_2,\dots\}$ be an alphabet of countably many variables.
 The $r$-th complete symmetric function $h_r(X)$ may be defined in terms of its generating function as